koiuo/randrctl/README.md

 Currently randrctl can
 * handle *mode*, *position*, *rotation* and *panning*
 * dump current screen setup to a profile
-* switch between stored profiles
+* automatically (via udev) or manually switch between stored profiles
 * list all available profiles and show profile details
 * run custom commands before/after the switch or when it fails for some reason